 There is a great article in Poets & Writers, called Revision as Renovation, by Benjamin Percy.
 It's definitely worth a read.
 He draws parallels between revising and home renovation.
 And, while I knew the article was about the importance of revision, I couldn't help but focus on these paragraphs:

 "I had sold my novel, The Wilding.
-My edi-
+My edi-and then this:

 tor at Graywolf Press, Fiona McCrae, told me how excited